 All students who park on campus during the week must have a TWU parking decal.
 Parking decals are enforced Monday through Friday 7 a.m. to 9 p.m.
 Monday through Friday 4 p.m. to 9 p.m. students may parking in gray, black, blue, or auburn curbs with a valid parking permit.
-Handicapped restrictions are enforced at all times.If you have further questions about this policy, please contact the TWU DPS at 940.898.2911.
+Handicapped restrictions are enforced at all times.If you have further questions about this policy, please view the TWU DPS website or contact them at 940.898.2911.

 SmarterMeasure is an online tool to provide you with information on your ability to succeed in distance education courses.
 Distance education courses are not any easier than traditional courses, are usually not self-paced and often contain more information than corresponding face-to-face courses.
 To be successful in distance courses, information about your personal strengths and weaknesses may be helpful.
 The purpose of SmarterMeasure is to help you learn more about skills and traits that have been shown to help students become successful in distance education.
 More about “SmarterMeasure”...